-Although a solitaire diamond is splendid, many think that it is only really shown to advantage as part of a piece of jewellery.
+Although a solitaire (single, loose) diamond is splendid, many think that it is only really shown to advantage as part of a piece of jewelry.
 Goldsmiths have traditionally occupied an important place in the diamond industry.
-Together with designers, enamellers, engravers and setters they ensure that the diamond is rendered fit to be worn in all its glory.
+Together with designers, enamellers, engravers and setters, they ensure that the diamond is rendered fit to be worn in all its glory.

-Until the first quarter of the 20th century, silver and especially gold were used as precious metals for jewellery in which diamonds were set.
-In Europe, diamonds were often set into silver mounts or placed on silver foil.
-This makes the stone glitter more and makes it appear larger.
+Until the first quarter of the 20th century, silver and especially gold were used as precious metals for jewelry in which diamonds were set.
+In Europe, diamonds were often set into silver mounts or placed on silver foil. this makes the stone glitter more and makes it appear larger.

 Pendant consisting of 6 unfinished points.